About Rebeca Rosengaus

 Yet, in spite the high risks of infection, termites thrive within their nests.
 What are the means by which these insects cope with disease?
 What are the costs and benefits of group-living with respect to disease susceptibility and disease resistance?
 Prof. Rosengaus’ research has established that termites use several, and often simultaneous mechanisms to reduce the risks of infection, including behavioral, biochemical, immunological and social adaptations.

-This line of work has now expanded to consider the role of pathogenic microbes on the evolution of both termite mating strategies and social immunity whereby social interactions facilitate disease resistance at the colony-level.
-Additionally, the role of the termites’ microbiome on social immunity as well as transgenerational immune priming of progeny have also been a focus of her research.
+This line of work has expanded to consider the role of pathogenic microbes on the evolution of both termite mating strategies and social immunity whereby social interactions facilitate disease resistance at the colony-level.
+Additionally, the role of the termites’ microbiome on social immunity and transgenerational immune priming are currents areas of interest

 Dr. Rosengaus’ research tries to understand the factors that may have selected for the evolution of insect sociality.
 This work is at the interface of evolutionary biology, behavioral and chemical ecology, immunology and genetics.
 Social insects represent excellent social test organisms to answer questions about the emerging field of “socio-eco-immunology”.
 Field work takes place at the Smithsonian Tropical Research Institute in Panama and at the Redwoods in California.